-A good quality CT scan of the chest (HRCT) is crucial in determining the type of ILD..
-Pulmonary function tests usually show a restrictive defect with decreased diffusion capacity.
+A good quality CT scan of the chest (HRCT) is crucial in determining the type of ILD.
+PFT and TLCO tests give an idea of the extent of fibrosis and the disability it has produced.
 A six minute walk test is also a good way of assessing the patients functional status and is of prognostic value.
 A bronchoscopy and trans-bronchial biopsy and, on occasion, an open lung biopsy may be needed to establish the type of ILD.

 Many new drugs are in the pipeline and a new drug called pirfenidone is to be launched shortly in India.